MilanSazdov/Melody-Bond/frontend/README.md

 # Melody Bond - RWA DAO Frontend

+This README documents the frontend application only.
+It explains how to run and configure the frontend and which contract addresses the frontend expects.
+It does not include smart contract source, deployment scripts, or deployment guides — see the repository root or contract directories for those details.

 Decentralized governance platform for Real World Asset (RWA) tokenization with gasless transactions via Pimlico bundler on Sepolia testnet.

 ## 🚀 Features